 The dissertation demonstrates your grasp of the theoretical and practical skills you acquire throughout your course.

-We hold open days for all our applicants throughout the year.
+We hold Open Days for all our applicants throughout the year.
 Our Southend Campus events are a great way to find out more about studying at Essex, and give you the chance to:

 If the dates of our organised events aren’t suitable for you, feel free to get in touch by emailing firstname.lastname@example.org and we’ll arrange an individual campus tour for you.

-There is no application deadline but we recommend that you apply before 1 July for our taught courses starting in October.
 We aim to respond to applications within two weeks.
 If we are able to offer you a place, you will be contacted via email.

-If you're joining our School of Health and Social Care, East 15 Acting School, Department of Psychosocial and Psychoanalytic Studies, or Essex Business School, you may well be studying at our Southend Campus.
-Lively, state-of-the-art facilities and a close-knit international community, Southend is the perfect environment for living and learning.
+If you're joining our School of Health and Social Care, East 15 Acting School, or Essex Business School, you may well be studying at our Southend Campus.

 If you live too far away to come to Essex (or have a busy lifestyle), no problem.
 Check out our website to find out more information about our Southend Campus, watch videos and view our campuses.

 Our staff travel the world to speak to people about the courses on offer at Essex.
 Take a look at our list of exhibition dates to see if we’ll be near you in the future.

 At Essex we pride ourselves on being a welcoming and inclusive student community.
 We offer a wide range of support to individuals and groups of student members who may have specific requirements, interests or responsibilities.